 Press and release the UP or DOWN button until "Tire PSI:" displays highlighted in the EVIC.
 Press the SELECT button to view a graphic of the vehicle with a tire pressure value at each corner of the graphic.

 Vehicle Info (Customer Information Features)

-Info" displays in the EVIC and press the SELECT button.
+Press and release the UP or DOWN button until "Vehicle Info" displays in the EVIC and press the SELECT button.
 Press the UP and DOWN button to scroll through the available information displays.